fhiso/tsc-governance/drafts.md

    extensibility mechanism which will be used in other FHISO specifications.

+Extended Legacy Format (ELF): Date and Age Microformats

+:  This document defines microformats for representing dates and ages in arbitrary calendars together how they apply to the Gregorian, Julian, French Republican and Hebrew calendars in a GEDCOM-compatible manner.

 Extended Legacy Format (ELF): Data Model

 :  This document reformulates the tags of the lineage-linked GEDCOM form